scrtlabs/enigma-docker-network-deprecated/README.rst

 Development
 -----------

-For development purposes, you can use a separate configuration:
+This is only recommended for active development, for normal use refer to the previous sections.
+For development purposes, you can map a local copy of each repository source files in your host to a folder inside the corresponding container.
+Specify the local folders for each repository in `.env` and launch the Enigma docker network using a separate configuration:

 ``./docker-compose -f docker-compose.develop.yml up``

-And leave this terminal open as your main console.
+Leave this terminal open as your main console.
 Open three different terminals to connect to each component:

 *Enigma Contract*